SamueleCavinato/TCoMX/README.md

 	3. Open the PATH_TO_TCoMX_FOLDER.in file

-	4. Add the full path of the TCoMX folder on you computer
+	4. Add the full path of the TCoMX folder on you computer as YOUR_PATH/TCoMX

 	3. Open Matlab